-Seriously, I have waited years for this, and I was so skeptical I didn't believe it was possible at first.
+Seriously, I have waited years for this.
+I was so skeptical at first.
+I simply didn't believe it was possible.

-But now you can transfer money to Thailand with ZERO bank charges, get the MARKET RATE currency conversion and only pay a 1% fee.
+But hellaluja, you can now transfer money to Thailand with ZERO bank charges, get the MID-MARKET RATE currency conversion and only pay a small fee.

 I know, it's hard to believe.
-But I'm doing it and so now are most of my readers.
+But I'm doing it and so now are hundreds of my readers.

 And here's the proof:

 But now look at the bank transfer rates of two high-street banks.
-Transferwise beats them both, comfortably.
-I dread to think what some of the others were:
+TransferWise beats them both, comfortably.
+I dread to think what some of the others would be:

 Now look at the market rate for the same time of day on XE.com.

 Unbelievable, right?
-The Transferwise rate is actually slightly better!
+The overall TransferWise rate is actually slightly better!

-So: not only did I get a better rate than my bank, I got a better rate than XE. com, which is the market rate.
+So: not only did I get a better rate than my bank, I got a better rate than XE. com, which is the mid-market rate.

-So altogether, with the favourable exchange rate, I saved over £50 with Transferwise over transferring through my bank!
+So altogether, with the favourable exchange rate, I saved over £50 with TransferWise over transferring with my bank!